 Springer started developing in religious studies as both an outgrowth of their very strong philosophy program (namely from philosophy of religion) and the acquisition of several small publishing houses which had various series and/or journals in religious studies.
 The journals were primarily acquired over the past ten years, although a few have been with Springer longer.
 Of course we are still interested in acquiring existing subscription model journals but we realize the market is changing and we want to provide what the market is asking for, namely open access, especially for new start up journals.
 As for the push to acquire books this is more recent, in the past five years more or less, however we now have several book series in religious studies and are publishing about 15-20 religious studies volumes a year with the hope of more to come in the future.

 It appears that rather than converting their existing journals to open access, Springer’s open access initiative in religious studies is to get new journals started with this publishing model.
 I found Ms. Goldstein-Sabbah’s comment about the changing market interesting.
 My experience is that scholars in religion and theology have been fairly slow to embrace new mediums of scholarly communication.
-Although we may be finally moving past the print vs. electronic format debate, one reason I started this blog because knowledge of open access and its viability is not yet common among my scholar and library colleagues in religion and theology.
+Although we may be finally moving past the print vs. electronic format debate, one reason I started this blog was because knowledge of open access and its viability is not yet common among my scholar and library colleagues in religion and theology.
 Indeed, this effort has afforded me the opportunity to learn more about open access.

 Ms. Goldstein-Sabbah is taking her reading from the broader world of scholarly communication, where the shift is definitely in evidence.
 Although developments are less clear in religious studies, it might help drive change in our discipline if more publishers like Springer took the initiative toward open access.
 To get things going, Ms. Goldstein-Sabbah’s approach is to concentrate on organizations rather than individual scholar authors.